zer0cache/matic-docs/docs/maintain/glossary.md

 ## Validator

-The validator role stakes the MATIC tokens and is running both the [Heimdall](#heimdall) node and the [Bor](#bor) node to commit the network checkpoints to the Ethereum mainnet and to produce blocks on the network.
+Validators [stake their MATIC tokens](/docs/maintain/validate/validator-staking-operations) via staking contracts deployed on the Ethereum mainnet and are running both the [Heimdall](#heimdall) node and the [Bor](#bor) node to commit the network checkpoints to the Ethereum mainnet and to produce blocks on the network.

 A validator node is only open to its [sentry](#sentry) node and closed to the rest of the network.